bmeviauac01/softwarelab1/docs/Lab-MongoDB/Exercise-1.md

     Note how the filter expression looks like!
 Also, note how the `ToList` is replaced with a `SingleOrDefault` call.
 This returns either the first (and single) element in the result set or `null` when there is none.
 This is a generic way of querying a single record from the database.
 You will need to write a similar code in further exercises.

     The conversion/transformation code is already given; however, we should prepare to handle when `dbProduct` is `null`.
-Instead of conversion, we should just return `null` then.
+Instead of conversion, we should return `null` then.

 1. Test the behavior of these queries!
 Start the web application and go to <http://localhost:5000> in a browser.
 Click `Products` to list the data from the database.
 If you click on `Details` it will show the details of the selected product.